dianaconnolly44/portfolio/readMe.txt

 (If aborts and asks to commit changes, do step one of "TO PUBLISH")

 (If completes pull but shows a screen saying "Merge..."
 Type anywhere: :wq)

+TO CREATE NEW JOB APP LANDING PAGE

+Make a copy of "DuolingoApp.js"

+Rename to "(RelevantCompany)App.js"

+Go to "(RelevantCompany)App.js"

+Hit CMD + Shift + F
+	Find: "duolingo"
+	Where: "src/"

+Everywhere there is "Duolingo", except on DuolingoApp.js or (RelevantCompany)App.js, add "Relevant Company" by double clicking on the highlighted Duolingo